 - Finish: The point after you hit the ball should keep your racket facing the front of your body.
 While you do a backspin on the ball, your bat should face the table.
 The best way to finish is to follow the direction of the ball, so your bat will end up on the left-hand side.
 Your elbow should be placed in front of you slightly so you can take a swipe at the ball.

-Learning to play the forehand push can be tricky for a beginner, but it will get more manageable when you are done with this part of the article.
-The tough nature of the forehand push is that it requires some rotation with the hips, torso, and shoulders.
+Learning to play the forehand push can be tricky for beginners, but it will get more manageable when you are done with this part of the article.
+The challenging nature of the forehand push is that it requires some rotation with the hips, torso, and shoulders.

 Here are some Forehand push drills that might help learn how to play it: